sadriansyah/applomba/README.md

 # applomba
- Applomba For ITK based on laravel 8
+ Elearning Gamification ITK based on laravel 8

 #how to use app.
 run composer install